Can I travel with Northern?

 Assisting you at the station

 My station usually has toilets available, will these still be open?

 Toilets will remain open and should have adequate hand washing facilities, if you notice that we are running low on supplies, please let us know.

 How will I be kept safe while being assisted?

-Northern colleagues will be wearing face coverings to protect customers, and may need to carry out assistance in a slightly different way, for example not travelling with customers in lifts.
+Northern colleagues may need to carry out assistance in a slightly different way, to help keep customers protected during the current coronavirus outbreak.
 Rest assured we will do everything possible to ensure you reach your destination swiftly and safely.

 If I book passenger assistance, will the conductor and/or platform staff still help me on and off the train?